jfsc/jfsc.github.io/_posts/2018-11-02-grounded-theory.md

 ---

 ### What is a theory?
-Acording to Merriam-Webster dictionary, a Theory is "a plausible or scientifically acceptable general principle or body of principles offered to explain phenomena"
+According to Merriam-Webster dictionary, a Theory is "a plausible or scientifically acceptable general principle or body of principles offered to explain phenomena"

 ### Why is it so important?
 "The theory becomes a “lens” through which the world is observed.
 This happens whether or not theories are explicitly acknowledged, because real-world phenomena are simply too rich and complex"[2]